-Response Assignments Eight short in-class responses.
-Missed response assignments may be made only with 24hour notice of an absence.
-Attendance is vital for success.
-40%
+Response and Activity Assignments

+Short in-class assignments and responses.
+35%

 Book or Event Review 15%

-Poetry Survey Report 20%
+Class Project 25%

-Major Assignment One of: Research Essay; Oral Presentation with written commentary; Completion of a poetry manuscript (10-15 poems); Recitation of a poem with written analysis 25%
+Major Assignment One of: Research Essay; Oral Presentation with written commentary; Completion of a poetry manuscript (10- 15 poems); Recitation of a poem with written analysis 25%

 TOTAL 100%

+D. C. W. Grade Point

-Grade Definition Grade Point Equivalent
+Grade Definition Equivalent

 A+ A 90 - 100% 80 - 89% 4.00

 В 70 - 79% 3.00

 С 60 - 69% 2.00

 D 50 - 59% 1.00

 F (Fail) 49% and below 0.00

 CR (Credit) Credit for diploma requirements has been awarded.

-S Satisfactory achievement in field /clinical placement or non-graded subject area.
+S Satisfactory achievement in field /clinical

-U Unsatisfactory achievement in

-field/clinical placement or non-graded subject area.
+U placement or non-graded subject area.
+Unsatisfactory achievement in

-Χ A temporary grade limited to situations
+X field/clinical placement or non-graded subject area.
+A temporary grade limited to situations

-with extenuating circumstances giving a

-student additional time to complete the requirements for a course.
+X with extenuating circumstances giving a student additional time to complete the

-NR Grade not reported to Registrar's office.

-W Student has withdrawn from the course

-without academic penalty.
+NR W requirements for a course.
+Grade not reported to Registrar's office.
+Student has withdrawn from the course without academic penalty.